The Soo in Every Season: Iconic Photos That Prove You’ve Been There

 Photo ©Nadine Robinson

 Right in the shadow of the impressive International Bridge, the St. Marys Rapids offer world-class fly fishing.
 Anglers from across the globe come here to wade into the rushing waters for Atlantic salmon, steelhead, and rainbow trout, all within walking distance of the downtown core.
-Here is the city’s guide to fly fishing in the rapids.
+Get some details and tips on where and how to fish with the city’s guide to fly fishing in the rapids.

 Boardwalk Walk at Sunset Photo by Nadine Robinson